shu85t/aws_describe_iam_role_policy_documents/README.md

-# AWS Describe IAM role policy documents
+# Describe IAM role policy documents for AWS

 Python Script that describes the following Policy documents for the specified IAM role.